Multiuser Random Coding Techniques for Mismatched Decoding: Multiple-Access Channel

 \subsubsection{Achievable Rate Region}

-The following achievable rate region follows from Theorem \ref{thm:MAC_Primal} in a straightforward fashion, and coincides with the ensemble-tight achievable rate region of Lapidoth \cite{MacMM}. \begin{thm} The overall error exponent $\Ercc(\Qv,R_{1},R_{2})$ is positive for all rate pairs $(R_{1},R_{2})$ in the interior of $\RegLM(\Qv)$, where $\RegLM(\Qv)$ is the set of all rate pairs $(R_{1},R_{2})$ satisfying
+The following theorem is a direct consequence of Theorem \ref{thm:MAC_Primal}, and provides an alternative proof of Lapidoth's ensemble-tight achievable rate region \cite{MacMM}. \begin{thm} The overall error exponent $\Ercc(\Qv,R_{1},R_{2})$ in \eqref{eq:MAC_Er_LM} is positive for all rate pairs $(R_{1},R_{2})$ in the interior of $\RegLM(\Qv)$, defined to be the set of all rate pairs $(R_{1},R_{2})$ satisfying the following for $\nu=1,2$: